ABOUT CROP INSURANCE

 The 2014 Farm Bill cemented crop insurance as the cornerstone of farm policy.
 Under this policy, farmers shoulder a portion of the risk along with participating companies.
 Unlike the past, farmers must first purchase crop insurance — putting “skin in the game” — before being protected, and must shoulder a portion of the losses through deductibles.
 This ensures that farmers are active participants in risk management and that taxpayers are not being asked to bear all the burden of natural disasters in farming.

 The 2014 Farm Bill accelerates the evolution from traditional farm price and income support to risk management, solidifying crop insurance as the primary help for farmers in dealing with production and price risk.

 The 2008 Farm Bill’s direct and countercyclical payment programs and the state-based revenue program known as ACRE (Average Crop Revenue Enhancement Program) were eliminated.
-In their place, a farmer may choose one of two new farm programs that commence with the 2014 crop year: 1) Price Loss Coverage, a program that makes a payment to a producer when the market price for a covered crop is below a fixed reference price or, 2) Agriculture Risk Protection (ARC), a program that makes a payment when either the farm’s revenue from all crops or the county’s revenue for a crop (the farmer may choose which alternative) is below 86 percent of a predetermined or benchmark level of revenue.
+In their place, a farmer may choose one of two new farm programs that commence with the 2014 crop year: 1) Price Loss Coverage, a program that makes a payment to a producer when the market price for a covered crop is below a fixed reference price or, 2) Agriculture Risk Coverage (ARC), a program that makes a payment when either the farm’s revenue from all crops or the county’s revenue for a crop (the farmer may choose which alternative) is below 86 percent of a predetermined or benchmark level of revenue.
 The maximum coverage band is 10 percentage points (76 percent to 86 percent of benchmark revenue).
 These two programs are designed to supplement crop insurance by providing support in periods of multi-year price declines and helping producers cover the crop insurance policy’s deductible.
 Together these two farm programs are projected to spend substantially less than the programs they replaced.